List of East Bengal FC coaches: Statistics

 East Bengal club in its history of more than a hundred years has had a number of coaches who won quite a few honours for the club.
-The legendary P.K.
-Banerjee in his nine-season spell with the club has won a total of thirty-one trophies, including five trophies in a season twice in 1972–73 and 1973–74, which is the highest for any coach in the club's history.
+The legendary Pradip Kumar Banerjee in his nine-season spell with the club has won a total of thirty-one trophies, including five trophies in a season twice in 1972–73 and 1973–74, which is the highest for any coach in the club's history.
 The Dronacharya award winner Syed Nayeemuddin comes second in the most honours list with a total of sixteen titles to his name as the coach of Red and Gold brigade including another "Triple Crown" in 1990–91.
 Former player and coach Subhash Bhowmick too brought in huge success in the current millennia with twelve titles on his regime including five trophies in a season again in 2002–03, winning back to back National League titles and the famous 2003 ASEAN Club Championship in Jakarta.
 Amal Dutta, regarded as the very first professional coach in Indian football too won eleven titles during his five different spells at the club.
 Club legend Monoranjan Bhattacharyais fifth on the list with ten trophies as the head coach, including the very first National League title in 2000–01.
 Among foreign coaches, Englishman Trevor James Morgan has won the most titles for the club, with nine titles to his name in two spells at the club.